kellpossible/blog/content/Adventures/024-CapeWoolamaiMistakes.rst

 ------------------------

-Years later I was back at Woolamai for perhaps my 6th time, and I witnessed another climber making the same mistakes, and perhaps, I didn't think it possible; worse.
+Years later I was back at Woolamai for perhaps my 6th time, and I witnessed another climber making some of the same mistakes.
 He was there with not one, but two complete beginners, with two helmets between three people.
 I asked him why he had chosen to go to Cape Woolamai for climbing rather than somewhere with better rock, and he stated that it was a convenient location for where they lived.

 As he was climbing, I talked with his two beginner friends.
 They seemed rather impressed that he had been "mountaineering", and was